Developing Institutional Agreements

 Establishing Agreements between International Institutions and Purdue University

-There are essentially three types of written "agreements" which structure international institutional partnership activities at Purdue University: Letter of Intent (LOI), Memorandum of Understanding (MOU) and Activity Agreement (AA).
+There are essentially three types of written "agreements" which structure international institutional partnership activities at Purdue University: Letter of Intent (LOI), Memorandum of Understanding (MOU), and Activity Agreement (AA).
 Each document is designed to facilitate a particular purpose as described below.
 Activities described in these documents should be mutually beneficial and consistent with the goals and strategic plans of participating colleges, departments, centers and/or programs.
 Particularly for agreements involving multiple colleges, the activities should be aligned with Purdue's strategic plan.
 The Office of Global Partnerships (OGP) is prepared to assist interested parties with any questions related to establishing an institutional agreement or determining which document is most appropriate.
 Establishing productive, sustainable institutional relationships can be a challenging experience, even for the seasoned higher education administrator or faculty member.
-The Information Collection Form (IC Form) is designed to assess if an agreement is necessary and to determine the appropriate agreement to pursue if one is appropriate.
+The Information Collection Form (IC Form) is designed to assess if an agreement is necessary and to determine the appropriate agreement to pursue if one is appropriate—as well as to create an archival record of the partnership background for future reference.
 (IC Form) Except in the case when agreements obligate Purdue to provide financial or other resources, such as Student Exchange Agreements (SEAs) or Activity Agreements (AAs), Purdue does not require that partnership activities be formalized through any of these instruments.
 It is more often the case that international partner institutions require agreements for their own administrative and prestige purposes.

 1) A Letter of Intent (LOI) is an official document designed to inform administrators, faculty and other institutional constituents that there is sufficient interest to at least explore, and in some cases pursue, modes of collaboration in the future.
 Generally, an LOI is appropriate at early stages of defining potential partnership activities.
 (LOI template) See drafting and approval process (left tab).